-Here comes a simple illustration of what I mean.
+Here is a simple illustration of what I mean.

 The purple cogwheel represents the motion of the player’s choice that emerging time across space.

-The circle represents the players’ awareness of space they didn’t choose (change).
+The circle represents the players’ awareness of the space they didn’t choose (change).

 Figure 3 A meaning-maker’s techniques

 According to standards in programming, an event can be a state, which means nothing changes.
 Things that don’t change are static, which is the opposite of dynamic.